Whenever you try to buy Premier League tickets, especially at one of the big clubs, you will run into these things called memberships.

 The really big clubs have basically made a membership required to ever buy a ticket.
 For the most part, this is just recognizing the enormous demand, trying to keep track of everyone, and, of course, squeezing a few more quid out of us.
 But it’s a hoop you will have to jump through if you want into Man U, Liverpool, Chelsea, and Arsenal.

 Even with a membership, some Premier League clubs are just about impossible.
-For example, I have maintained a membership with Liverpool for three years, just to try and build up some points.
-So far, in those three years, I have managed to buy exactly one ticket, on a Tuesday night in the League Cup against Swansea.
-Even after they expanded Anfield, and even when they were playing Plymouth Argyle in the FA Cup, I couldn’t get a ticket, membership or no.
+For example, Groundhopper Paul has maintained a membership with Liverpool for four years, just to try and build up some points.
+So far, he has managed to buy exactly one ticket, on a Tuesday night in the League Cup against Swansea.
+Even after they expanded Anfield, and even when they were playing Plymouth Argyle in the FA Cup, he couldn’t get a ticket, membership or no.